aleshaleksey/fansys23/10-conditions-types.md

 ___
 ### Conditions by Damage Type

 When an entity loses HP (but *NOT* MP or SP) due to a named damage type, it may gain one of the following damage types.
-If it meets the condition, it rolls a d6, and the condition is determined by the roll
+If it meets the condition, it rolls a d6, and the condition is determined by the roll.
+The condition is applied for the "usual" duration defined in the "[Condition Table](#condition-table)" above.

 ||1|2|3|4|5|6|
 |-|-|-|-|-|-|-|